WolfCoinOfficial/monero/README.md

 Run the build.

-When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as monerod.
+When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as wolfcoind.
 It may be named just `core`, or `core.xxxx` with numbers appended.

 You can now analyse this core dump with `gdb` as follows:

-`gdb /path/to/monerod /path/to/dumpfile`
+`gdb /path/to/wolfcoind /path/to/dumpfile`

 Print the stack trace with `bt`

-* To run monero within gdb:
+* To run wolfcoin within gdb:

-Type `gdb /path/to/monerod`
+Type `gdb /path/to/wolfcoind`

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run monerod
+Type `run` to run wolfcoind

 ### Analysing memory corruption

 We use the tool `valgrind` for this.

-Run with `valgrind /path/to/monerod`.
+Run with `valgrind /path/to/wolfcoind`.
 It will be slow.

 ### LMDB